4.9 Star Rating All-American Pest Control Reviews 1303 Reviews

 Both of these insects get into our homes mostly during the warm months of the year, May and June being their most active months.
 Springtails get in through gaps and cracks in exterior walls when they are lured near homes by damp conditions and are commonly found around window sills and potted plants.
 Seal your exterior walls and dry your foundation perimeter to reduce these insects.
 Fleas get into homes by hitchhiking on animals.
 While rodents can bring fleas into any home, homeowners with pets are more susceptible to flea infestations because pets don't just bring fleas in, they bring them up close and personal.
 Flea control products for your pets are the frontline defense against flea infestations.

-If you ever have trouble with fleas or springtails, remember that All-American Pest Control is available to assist you with industry-leading pest control.
-Reach out to us for immediate assistance.
+If you ever have trouble with fleas or springtails, remember that All-American Pest Control is available to assist you with our home pest control services in Hendersonville.

 Launch Front Chat